deliveroo/deliveroo.engineering/_posts/2016-09-24-optimising-session-key-storage.md

 Choosing too small a shard size is worse than not sharding at all; you use significantly more memory than the basic approach and also increase the complexity of your code.

 Getting the shard size right means you can make significant savings in memory usage -- almost 70% reduction from the basic approach and 55% over the approach with binary packing.
-However, given you could store ~40M sessions in a RedisGreen X-Large instance at $779/month using the basic approach, it's debatable whether the additional complexity is worth it.
+However, given you could store ~45M sessions in a 7GB RedisGreen X-Large instance at $779/month using the approach described in iteration 3, it's debatable whether the additional complexity is worth it.